sftcd/cs2014/examples/shell/README.md

-forget the exact syntax for things like that last awk command and will type things wrong all the time, so putting more complicated shell commands into a script is also much more relaiable.
+forget the exact syntax for things like that last awk command and will type things wrong all the time, so putting more complicated shell commands into a script is also much more reliable.

 In fact, you
 can do pretty much any programming using shell scripts